keithalewis/math/uf.md

 $V_0 = \Gamma_0(i) X_{\tau_0}(i)$; buying
 amount $\Gamma$ at price $X$ costs $\Gamma X$.
-This amount will be deducted from the trader's account and reported as the value of the position to risk management.
+This amount will be deducted from the trader's account and reported as the value of the initial position to risk management.

 If more than one instrument is traded then
 $V_0 = \sum_{i\in I}\Gamma_0(i) X_{\tau_0}(i)$.